bertochgg/Programmatic-iOS-Calculator/README.md

 3.5 Project Issues page -> top part of the page -> "Import" button ("Import issues" hint is displayer above button) -> select "Import CSV" option.

-3.6 Select file from step #3.3 and press "Import issues" confirmation button.
+3.6 Select file from step number 3.3 and press "Import issues" confirmation button.

 Congratulations!
 Now you are ready to go!